Support for teachers in Catholic schools to complement other aspects of the Early Career Framework.

 - What does a Catholic school classroom look like?

-- Outstanding teaching (including the Come and See programme and RE across the Curriculum).
+- Outstanding teaching (including R.E. across the Curriculum).

 - Expectations and Practical ideas about Collective Worship.